推演中

 Because a palace that self-transforms 'can't grip'.
 Even a birth-year Lu sitting there leaks as fast as it arrives once Lu self-transforms out; a self-transformed Ji especially drains that area for no reason and leaves it absent-minded.
 In reading, self-transformation weakens whatever lands in the palace and flags 'behaviour here is involuntary' — the spot most likely to fail, and least noticed by its owner.

 Not necessarily — it depends which palace it sits in.
-A heavily-Ji palace carrying a centrifugal Ji (Ji self-transformed out) actually reads as 'able to let go', a healthy release; a Fortune palace with self-transformed Lu is a born optimist, also fine.
-But that same self-transformed Lu in the Wealth palace becomes a 'can't-hold-money' leak.
-The skill is to aim its 'involuntariness' at the life area and judge: is this a graceful unattachment, or a fatal leak?
+A heavily-Ji palace carrying a centrifugal Ji can be read as a healthier release; a Fortune palace with self-transformed Lu may describe a naturally optimistic inner life.
+The same pattern in Wealth is better treated as a prompt to audit spending, saving, and leakage points.
+The skill is to aim its 'involuntariness' at the life area and ask: is this graceful detachment, or a habit that needs guardrails?

 The split between centrifugal and centripetal self-transformation is emphasized in Liang Ruoyu's Flying-Star line.
 Self-transformation signifies 'involuntary, cannot-retain' — arising in a palace with no external cause, read as both a palace's leak and a palace's release.